 Disclaimer: Always consult your vet if you have any concerns.
 This blog can not replace the advice of a veterinary or trainer who works directly with you and your horse.

 Six Non-Riding Exercises to Improve your Seat in the Saddle

-As a rider, you are always looking for ways to improve your seat and use the subtle changes in your balance and pressure to affect your horse.
-Many improvements come from riding regularly with an experienced trainer but you can also improve your balance, coordination, and flexibility when you aren't in the saddle.
+As a rider, you are always looking for ways to improve your seat and use the subtle changes in your balance and posture to affect your horse.
+Many improvements come from riding regularly with an experienced trainer but you can also use exercises to improve your balance, coordination, and flexibility when you aren't in the saddle.

 Six Easy and Quick Exercises to Improve your Seat

 1. Calf Extensions

 The problem - How many times have you been told to, 'put your heels down'?
 Even experienced riders can overlook this very fundamental rule of riding.
 However, forcing your heels down is not the answer as this causes tension in your legs and knees that will inadvertently transfer to your seat and cause your horse to tighten up his back and lose impulsion.

 The solution - Your whole leg needs to be relaxed and flexible while riding.
 To stretch the calf muscles stand on the edge of a step with just the balls of your feet on the step, facing upward.
 Very gently bounce your body weight a few times to stretch the muscles in your calves.
 You could build this into a daily workout or do it for a few seconds every now and then when you go upstairs.